Updated April 27th, 2026

 Are you struggling with ADHD in the workplace?
 It’s more common than you might think!
-ADHD or attention-deficit/hyperactivity disorder, is a complex and often misunderstood condition.
+ADHD or attention-deficit/hyperactivity disorder is a complex and often misunderstood condition.

-When we work on ourselves, we find that there is a lot we can do to gain awareness of our tendencies and to develop strategies for mitigating ADHD symptoms, improving executive functions and to build skills you need to function as your best self.
+When we work on ourselves, we find that there is a lot we can do to gain awareness of our tendencies and develop strategies to mitigate ADHD symptoms, improve executive functions, and build the skills we need to thrive on our own terms.
+A large part of managing ADHD is repetition and building healthy habits.

 ADHD (Attention-Deficit/Hyperactivity Disorder) is a neurodevelopmental disorder characterized by persistent patterns of inattention, hyperactivity, and impulsivity that interfere with daily functioning.